bgoonz/gists-revamp/by-extension/markdown/LocalStorage.md

     let key = ‘length’; localStorage[key] = 5; // Error, can’t assign length

 1.  <span id="3020">There’s a `storage` event, it triggers when we modify the data.
 That event does not happen for object-like access.
-We’ll see that later in this chapter.</span>
+We'll see that later in this chapter.</span>

 ### Looping over keys